blackfox113/censorshipbypassguide/docs/Server/Naïve.en.md

-# NaïveProxy Setup Guide
+# NaïveProxy

 ---

 ## What is NaïveProxy?

 **NaïveProxy** is a lightweight, high-performance proxy tool designed to bypass internet censorship.
-It supports both HTTP/2 and HTTP/3, and disguises itself as regular web traffic.
+It supports both HTTP/2 and HTTP/3 and disguises itself as regular web traffic.
 Built on Chromium with integrated TLS encryption, it's secure, fast, and efficient—perfect for avoiding restrictions without drawing attention.

 ---

 ## Why Choose NaïveProxy?

-- **Looks Like Normal Traffic**: Uses Chromium’s TLS stack, so it blends in like any other browser session.
+* **Looks Like Normal Traffic**: Uses Chromium’s TLS stack, so it blends in like any other browser session.
-- **Simple to Use**: Easy to set up even if you're not super technical.
+* **Simple to Use**: Easy to set up even if you're not super technical.

 ---